 Wear the Wrong Shoes and You are Asking for Trouble.

 I have heard it said “footwear that supports your feet and ankles will help concentration when learning to dance”.

 I guess if you are consciously or subconsciously thinking about your uncomfortable shoes you are bound to be distracted and get tired more quickly.

 It is a big thing in today’s society for women (especially) to squeeze into fashion shoes to “feel” or “be” glamorous, but I have seen so many people with deformities like twisted toes, and worse, from years of neglect.

 I often see ladies with loose or ill-fitting shoes who struggle picking up the steps.
 If you insist on wearing open footwear like sandals make sure they are supportive and fit properly and, at the least, apply a supporting ankle bandage or strap of some kind.

 Many people prefer line dancing in boots, which provide great support and comfort in most instances.

-However I often like to line dance in shorts – especially in summer, at which time I prefer dance sneakers.
+However, I often like to line dance in shorts – especially in summer, at which time I prefer dance sneakers.
 (Read my review on Dance sneakers).
-I often see people wearing regular sports sneakers while dancing and although they may be comfortable, the sole is made of rubber and by nature tends to grip the dance floor.
-This puts undue stress on your Knees and hips.
+I often see people wearing regular sports sneakers while dancing and although they may be comfortable, the sole is made of rubber and by nature tends to grip the dance floor which puts undue stress on your Knees and hips.